Eleja99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds permissions to all files and directories in the current directory
+A script that changes the ownership of a file